ethanwong3/mernStackWebApp/README.md

 Middleware???
 in express.js, middleware is a function that sits between the request and response cycle.
 It modifys the req object adding a .user from the JWT decoded.
 It is added before protexted routes to enforce authentication.

+---

+Frontend:

+redux => state management => used to store user slices